After School Fruit Snacks

 Step 3: Freeze for about 4 hours

-Step 4: Bend your Happy Mat slowly back and forth and your bark will pop out!
-Break the bark apart into safe bite-size pieces for your kids and serve immediately to avoid it softening.
-Yum!
+Step 4: Bend your Happy Mat slowly back and forth and your bark will pop out.
+Break the bark apart into safe bite-size pieces for your kids.
+Serve immediately to avoid it softening.

-Banana Pops: This is my favorite food-play activity and kids really love getting involved in making this recipe.
+Banana Pops: This is my favorite food-play activity.
 There is a ton of research on how important it is for kids to touch and play with food in order to learn how to eat it.